-4.4 HQNZDF Development Branch will provide a work plan to manage the LTDP.
-The aim of this plan is to ensure that the projects on the LTDP are defined, costed and presented to Ministers in a timely manner.
-The work plan will allow single Services, NZDF and MoD to plan for, and allocate appropriate resources to, those projects that have a higher priority on the LTDP.
+4.4 Defence is developing a Capability Management Framework setting out governance arrangements and procedures to provide a robust and sustainable basis for the NZDF/MoD to progress capability development and implementation.
+The Framework will ensure that the projects on the LTDP are defined, costed and presented to Ministers in a timely manner.
+The Framework will also allow HQ NZDF, single Services, and the MoD to plan for, and allocate appropriate resources to, those projects that have a higher priority on the LTDP.